JobAutomated/Platform/README.md

 # Job Automated Platform

 <!-- wp:paragraph -->
-<p>We are building a decentralized AI-company with a goal to automating office jobs.</p>
+<p>We are building a decentralized AI-company with a goal to automating office jobs.
+Robotic Process Automation powered by machine learning.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->